Red Sox rally with 4 in 8th inning, beat Tigers 7-5

+DETROIT (AP) -- Even if the Boston Red Sox hadn't been short-handed, this would have been a gratifying win.

-DETROIT (AP) -- Sandy Leon broke an eighth-inning tie with a two-run single, part of a four-run rally that lifted the Boston Red Sox to a 7-5 victory over the Detroit Tigers on Sunday.
+Sandy Leon broke an eighth-inning tie with a two-run single, part of a four-run rally that lifted Boston to a 7-5 victory over the Detroit Tigers on Sunday.

+The Red Sox, depleted recently by injury and illness, rallied four times from one-run deficits.

+''The one thing that hasn't emerged was anyone talking about any excuses,'' manager John Farrell said. ''We know what's in front of us.
+We know how people feel.
+A number of guys aren't 100 percent, but a lot of fight in this group.''

+Jackie Bradley Jr. missed the game for Boston after hurting his right knee Saturday, but the Red Sox got Mookie Betts back after he'd been out sick.
+Hanley Ramirez was still out with an illness.

+Xander Bogaerts hasn't played since Wednesday - he's been on the bereavement list.

-The Red Sox rallied four times from one-run deficits, finally taking the lead against the Detroit bullpen.
-The Tigers led 4-3 in the eighth when Bruce Rondon (0-1) allowed a leadoff walk to Mookie Betts and a single by Chris Young.
+The Tigers led 4-3 in the eighth when Bruce Rondon (0-1) allowed a leadoff walk to Betts and a single by Chris Young.
 A throwing error on Young's single by left fielder Justin Upton left runners at second and third.
 After an intentional walk, Kyle Ryan came in and walked pinch-hitter Brock Holt to force in the tying run.

-Leon followed with a line drive to center, and Boston led 6-4.
+Leon followed with a line drive to center , and Boston led 6-4.

+''We've just got to find someone that can pitch the seventh and eighth inning,'' Tigers manager Brad Ausmus said. ''Justin Wilson was unavailable tonight - he'd be a guy you could pitch in the eighth inning, but he'd pitched two days in a row, and we didn't want to use him.''

-Matt Barnes (1-0) got the win in relief.
+Matt Barnes (1-0) got the win in relief for Boston.
+He'd just come off the bereavement list before the game.

 Craig Kimbrel allowed a run in the ninth but recovered for his second save of the season.
 He's converted 21 chances in a row.

-After walking the first two Detroit hitters in the ninth, Kimbrel struck out Miguel Cabrera.
+The Red Sox led 7-4 when Kimbrel walked the first two Detroit hitters in the ninth.
+The Boston closer then struck out Miguel Cabrera.
 Victor Martinez nearly tied it with a drive to right, but it went foul, and he ended up settling for an RBI single.

 Kimbrel then struck out Upton and Tyler Collins to end it.